-I speculated this month somewhat idly on whether the UK or US energy secretary would be the first to quit his post.
-Many in the gossipy world of Westminster politics are betting on an imminent departure of Chris Huhne.
+I speculated earlier this month somewhat idly on whether the UK or US energy secretary would be the first to quit his post.
+Many in the gossipy world of Westminster politics are betting on an imminent Chris Huhne departure.
 But after one of the stormiest weekends of his political life, it is difficult to say whether he is now stronger or weaker.
 Read more

 Many thanks for all your questions for Michael Bromwich, the man in charge of offshore oil permitting in the US.
 His answers will appear on this site on Friday, April 15th.

-Next week, the person in the hotseat will be Steve Cunningham, UK and Ireland chief executive of Landis+Gyr, the world’s biggest maker of smart meters.
+Next week, the person in the hotseat will be Steve Cunningham, chief executive of Landis+Gyr, the world’s biggest maker of smart meters.
 Read more

 George Osborne reiterated today the UK government’s “determination to be the greenest government ever”.
-But given what we already knew, most of the new information contained in Wednesday’s Budget seems to be set against that agenda.
+But given what we already knew, most of the new information contained in Wednesday’s Budget is set firmly against that agenda.
 Read more

-George Osborne, the UK chancellor, has just announced his tax measures for the next year, and the biggest surprise came with a cut to fuel duty, to be funded by extra charges on North Sea oil producers if the oil price remains over a certain price somewhere around $75 a barrel.
+George Osborne, the UK chancellor, has just announced his tax measures for the next year, and the biggest surprise came with a cut to fuel duty, to be funded by extra charges on oil and gas companies if the oil price remains over a certain price somewhere around $75 a barrel.
 The supplementary charge for such companies will now go from 20 per cent to 32 per cent.
 Read more

 The row about UK solar feed-in tariffs rumbles on.
-This morning, Energy Secretary Chris Huhne tried to persuade people in the South West that solar subsidies should not go to the kind of large-scale solar farms that are being developed in that part of the country.
+This morning, energy secretary Chris Huhne tried to persuade people in the South West that solar subsidies should not go to the kind of large-scale wind farms that are in development in that part of the country.
 Read more

 Bad news for those out there with high hopes of moving quickly to convert the world to electric vehicles.